What Is A Mortgage Investor?

-- The Federal Housing Administration (FHA) sets guidelines for FHA loans
+- The Federal Housing Administration sets guidelines for FHA loans.

-- The U.S. Department of Veterans Affairs (VA) sets guidelines for VA loans
+- The U.S. Department of Veterans Affairs sets guidelines for VA loans.

 The Government National Mortgage Association, or Ginnie Mae, oversees government home loan programs and insures government-backed loans, protecting private investors in case borrowers default on their loans.

-- Conventional jumbo loans are usually too big to be backed by Fannie Mae or Freddie Mac.
-Instead, they are sold directly from lenders to private investors, without involving a mortgage investor.
+Conventional jumbo loans are usually too big to be backed by Fannie Mae or Freddie Mac.
+Instead, they’re sold directly from lenders to private investors, without involving a government-sponsored enterprise.

 Government-backed jumbo loans, like FHA and VA jumbo loans, are handled by government agencies.
 These agencies will package the loans and sell them to private investors on the secondary market.